 As a general rule, try to avoid bikes with modifications that are made to enhance speed, such as engine modifications, performance exhausts and turbo charging.
 That said, not all modifications will affect your premium, so don’t discount a potential bike simply because it has cosmetic modifications or custom paint work.
 Just make sure your insurer knows about all modifications – failing to declare them could invalidate your policy.

 Of course, the bike’s make, model and mods could be the one thing you’re not willing to compromise on.
 And why should you, if you’ve been looking forward to this purchase for years of your life?
-Specialist insurance providers offer modified insurance policies, which will cater specifically to your needs.
+Specialist insurance providers offer custom insurance policies, which will cater specifically to your needs.

 Multiple bikes?
 Get a policy to cover all your bikes